jrc03c/js-data-science-helpers/readme.md

 - dropping all but 1 of any duplicate columns
 - dropping any columns with fewer than 15 non-missing values
 - dropping any columns with only 1 unique value
-- one-hot-encoding any string columns where there are 7 or fewer unique values
+- one-hot-encoding any string columns where there are no more than `maxUniqueStrings` unique values
-- dropping all but 1 of any highly correlated columns (i.e., _r_ > `threshold` from the `getHighlyCorrelatedColumns` function)
+- dropping all but 1 of any highly correlated columns (i.e., _r_ > `correlationThreshold`)
 - dropping all other columns that do not contain strings or numbers

 ### `project(v, u)`